RaccoonCH/Rakkit/docs/en/graphql/query/middlewares.md

 However, for common middleware like measuring resolve time or catching errors, it might be annoying to place a `@UseMiddleware(ResolveTime)` decorator on every field/resolver.

-Hence, in TypeGraphQL we can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
+Hence, in Rakkit we can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
 For this, we use the `globalMiddlewares` property of the `buildSchema` configuration object:

 ```typescript
 const schema = await buildSchema({